faisalfs10x/faisalfs10x.github.io/_posts/VAPT/2021-05-10-linux-persistence.md

 	EOF
 	root@victim$ chmod +x /etc/update-motd.d/$MOTDNAME

 How does it work?
 At each login, pam motd(8) as the root user invokes executable scripts in /etc/update-motd.d/*, and this information is concatenated in /var/run/motd.
-The run-parts(8) –lsbsysinit option controls the order in which scripts are executed (essentially alphabetical order, with a few exceptions).
+The run-parts(8) –lsbsysinit option controls the order in which scripts are executed (essentially alphabetical order, with a few exceptions) [1].

 ## Creating Webshell as backdoor